It takes smarts to run a cleaning business and, yes, cleaning company software really can make you smarter!

 “Having Launch27 really laid the groundwork for us to make smarter decisions and take Mama Bear Cleaners to the next level,” said Annie.

-A dedicated cleaning company software gave Annie the tools she needed to get smarter about decisions, grow her business, fulfill her vision of supporting mothers, and support her own family.
+A dedicated cleaning company software gave Annie the tools she needed to get smarter about decisions.
+Now she is growing her business and fulfilling her vision of supporting mothers and her own family.

 If you could free ten hours of time every week to focus on strategy and big decisions for your cleaning company, how would you use it?